muut/riotjs-admin/doc/modular.md

 # View

 The view is what user sees and interacts with.
-The HTML page.
-Basically it's just a source of events:
+The HTML page on a web browser.
+What's actually interesting for a JavaScript developer is the document object model (DOM).
+You can do all kinds of creative tricks to build user experiences.
+Most importantly it's a source of events:

+1) User events: click, scroll, keypress, mousemove etc..
-- ready event
+2) Document ready event
-- user events
-- URL change events
+3) URL change events

-events that the presenter is listening to.
-The view layer has no logic.
-Just plain old HTML and CSS code.
+These events are in special interest for Presenters, which perform the actual manipulation of the view.
+The view itself has no logic – just plain old HTML and CSS code.

 # Presenter

-- other frameworks call this layer a "view", but in MVP this is called the "presenter"
-- you can have multiple views and presenters on the same page
+Presenter is the important middleman between the View and Model.
+Each presenter is a loosely-coupled module performing a discrete function and can be developed individually.

+Presenter listens to the View events and calls the appropriate methods on the API.
+It also listens to the Model events and manipulates the DOM accordingly.

 - Think of making a new Twitter client
 - presenter "hook" to the view using CSS- like selectors (jQuery)
 - explicitly define links to emit an URL change event
 - presenter shouldn't be making assertions about the business model
-- localization, date formatting belong here
+- all decorative stuff such as localization and date formatting belong here
+- other frameworks call this layer a "view", but in MVP this is called the "presenter"

 ## Templating

 - HTML is not originally meant to describe logic, JavaScript is
 - <template/> tag, the contract between view and presenter
-- template loops (no need, done on presenter already)
+- template loops are mostly unnecessary. you need to iterate lists upon initialization as well as add items to the DOM on runtime. hard to handle with template loops without data binding
-- if logic is crucial, Riot let's you use a different template engine
+- if logic is absolutely crucial, feel free to use your favorite template engine (overrated, why?)
+- single presenter can work with multiple template tags

 ## jQuery